Uber begins mapping public roads in Dallas for its self-driving systems

 Uber’s self-driving cars are heading south for the winter, in a manner of speaking.
-The ride-hailing giant today revealed that its Advanced Technologies Group will kick off manual driving in Dallas, Texas this November, with the goal of developing high-definition maps and capturing scenerios that can be recreated in simulation and on test tracks.
+The ride-hailing giant today revealed that its Advanced Technologies Group will kick off manual driving in Dallas, Texas this November, with the goal of developing high-definition maps and capturing scenarios that can be recreated in simulation and on test tracks.
 It’s a precursor to driverless car deployment on public Dallas roads, but Uber says it may choose not to test its self-driving systems right away.

 In the near term, teams of specially trained drivers will rove around downtown Dallas, helping to verify that Uber’s autonomy system would perform as intended were it deployed.
 Uber says it’ll partner with “key organizations and stakeholders” to both “educate” and generate awareness for its efforts in Dallas, and it says that if it decides to operate vehicles autonomously after this data collection phase, it’ll work with stakeholders at both the state and local level.